laboon/ebook/text/40_unit_testing.md

 ## Testing Private Methods

 There's quite an argument on whether or not it makes sense to test private methods.
 It's a great way to start a flame war amongst software developers and testers on your favorite social networking site.
 I'll provide you with the arguments of both sides, so that you can make a decision yourself, and then I'll let you know my opinion.

 Those who argue that private methods should never be tested say that any calls from the rest of the program (i.e., the rest of the world from the class's standpoint) will have to come in through the public methods of the class.
 Those public methods will themselves access private methods; if they don't, then what's the point of having those private methods?
 By testing only the public interfaces of classes, you're minimizing the number of tests that you have and focusing on the tests and code that matter.

-   Those who argue tha private methods should always be tested point to the fact that private methods are still code, even if they're not called directly from outside the class.
+Those who argue that private methods should always be tested point to the fact that private methods are still code, even if they're not called directly from outside the class.
 Unit testing is supposed to test functionality at the lowest levels possible, which is usually the method or function call.
 If you're going to start testing higher up the abstraction ladder, then why not just do systems-level testing?

 My opinion is that, like most engineering questions, the correct answer depends on what you're trying to do and what the current codebase is like.
 As a side note, with most technical questions, saying "it depends" is a great way to be right, no matter what.
 Let's take a look at a few examples.

 Let's imagine that we're adding a cat picture taking service to Rent-A-Cat.

 ```java